MarkRabey/react-component-template/README.md

 # React Component Template

-A template for create React components or libraries.
+A template for creating React components or libraries.

 ## How to use this template